f4exb/sdrangel/plugins/feature/map/readme.md

 When checked, contours will be downloaded and displayed on the 3D map, showing coF2 (F2 layer critical frequency), the maximum frequency at which radio waves will be reflected vertically from the F2 region of the ionosphere.
 The contours will be updated every 15 minutes.
 The latest contour data will always be displayed, irrespective of the time set on the 3D Map.

+<h3>Display NASA GIBS Data</h3>

+When checked, enables overlay of data from NASA GIBS (Global Imagery Browse Services).
+This includes a vast array of Earth observation satellite data, such as land and sea temperatures, atmospheric conditions, flux measurements and the like.
+Details of available data products can be found [here](https://nasa-gibs.github.io/gibs-api-docs/available-visualizations/#visualization-product-catalog).

+For some data sets, GIBS has data spanning many decades.
+The data period may be hours, days or months.
+The 3D map will attemp to show data from the closest time set in the 3D map's timescale.
+The 2D map will only show data from the default date (which is displayed in the table at the bottom).

+<h3>NASA GIBS Data</h3>

+Selects which data from NASA GIBS to overlay on the maps.

+<h3>NASA GIBS Opacity</h3>

+Sets the opacity used for the NASA GIBS overlay image overlay on the 3D map.
+Lower values make the image more transparent.

 <h3>8: Display Names</h3>